AI in Marketing Automation

 This increases engagement rates without increasing campaign volume.

-AI-Driven A/B Testing
+AI-Driven A/B Testing and Campaign Optimisation

 Traditional A/B testing involves two variations and then waiting for the outcomes.
 It is quite time-consuming and limited.
 AI accelerates testing by-

-- Testing multiple variations simultaneously
+• Testing multiple variations simultaneously

-- Altering traffic distribution in real time
+• Altering traffic distribution in real time

-- Automatically promoting the winning variation
+• Automatically promoting the winning variation

 This helps in continuous campaign optimisation and improving results.

-What are Predictive Triggers
+What Are Predictive Triggers in Marketing Automation?

 Predictive triggers are automated campaign actions based on foreseen customer behaviour rather than past actions alone.
 In simple terms, it helps brands engage customers based on what they are likely to do next.